 As this is brunch there is also a selection of breakfast items such as sausage Bacon and a fresh omelet station. really with so much top-end food on offer we steered away from these as you can find these at any Buffet.

 Dessert comes in the form of mini French Patisseries, which vary from delicious to mind-blowingly so.
-There are selections of fruit jellies and Chocolate popsicles and Giant Chocolate covered Strawberries.
+There are selections of fruit jellies and Chocolate popsicles and Giant Chocolate Covered Strawberries.
 It’s all quite light and just a sweet touch.
-Which is handy as by the tie you are on dessert there will be a lot of lobster and steak in your belly!
+Which is handy as by the time you are on dessert there will be a lot of lobster and steak in your belly!
 The other Dessert Item is the Banana Bread pudding…more on that later.